-By contrast, DIO1 function in teleostean and amphibian T3 plasma regulation is less clear (Finnson et al. 1999, Kuiper et al. 2006).
-The presence of DIO1 in the liver of teleosts has been a controversial issue, and both the high level of DIO2 activity and its expression in the liver of teleosts are unique among vertebrates (Orozco and Valverde, 2005).
+The presence of DIO1 in the liver of teleosts has been a controversial issue and DIO1 function in teleostean and amphibian T3 plasma regulation is unclear (Finnson et al., 1999; Kuiper et al., 2006).
+In teleosts, DIO2 has a markedly higher activity level compared to other vertebrates and it is expressed in liver (Orozco and Valverde, 2005), suggesting its importance in determining systemic thyroid hormone levels.
 This could explain why DIO2 inhibition seems to be more important than DIO1 inhibition in determining the adverse outcome in zebrafish (Stinckens et al., 2018).